jhnwu3/ABMNet/README.md

 ![transformer sanity check](figs/TransformerSanityCheck.png)

 In other words, the parameter set inputs to the transformer surrogate model had zero effect on the time-series prediction, meaning it had learned to predict future sequences only from the input sequence.
+This is something of a phenomenon in deep learning called [shortcut learning](https://arxiv.org/abs/2004.07780).

 ## How to use the code written in this repository (Das Members Here)?